(Note: This essay launched The American Redoubt movement. It was first posted on March 28, 2011. It was last updated on March 24, 2021)

 - Companies and individuals are now consciously relocating from high tax states to low tax states.

 - Wyoming has neither a personal income taxes nor corporate income taxes, so some wise individuals are moving there, or at least incorporating there.

 - Millions of Americans are moving offshore and some have even renouncing their citizenship, in part to avoid high taxation.
 (It’s not just Mel Gibson buying property offshore.)

 - Glenn Beck recently mentioned an article about restaurateur Jerry Della Femina selling his business and parking the proceeds in gold and silver.
-He was quoted as saying: "I’m just not ready to have my wealth redistributed.
-I’m not ready to pay more tax money than the next guy because I provide jobs and because I work a 60-hour week and I earn more than $250,000 a year."
+He stated: “I’m just not ready to have my wealth redistributed.
+I’m not ready to pay more tax money than the next guy because I provide jobs and because I work a 60-hour week and I earn more than $250,000 a year.”

 - One recent headline: 69 Companies Leave California in First Quarter: Fastest Rate Ever.

 - Alabama coal mine owner Ronnie Bryant became so exasperated by over-regulation that he declared: “I’m quitting.”